-The Board of Equalization does not furnish resale certificate forms.
+The CDTFA does not furnish resale certificate forms.
 However, certificates are available in many office supply and stationery stores (you should ensure that the certificates are designed to provide the required information noted above).
-A BOE-approved resale certificate may be taken from Sales for Resale (Regulation 1668).
+A CDTFA-approved resale certificate may be taken from Sales for Resale (Regulation 1668).

 You must report your total gross sales for the reporting period on your sales and use tax return.
 If your total sales include amounts you received from sales for resale, you should take a deduction for those amounts on the line set aside for sales to other retailers for purposes of resale.
 If you don't take the deduction, you'll pay more tax than you owe.
 If you make any use of property you purchased for resale other than demonstration or display, your property is not considered purchased for resale and you owe tax on its cost.
 You should retain resale certificates in your records to support all of your sales for resale.